clean-code-craft-tcq-1/assignments/functional-extend.md

 ## Alternative

 You could also extend your old repository without joining a new assignment.
-If you prefer that, please complete/merge the current pull request and create a new one
+If you prefer that, please complete/merge the current Pull Request and create a new one